kuzzleio/documentation/src/api/1/controller-security/update-profile/index.md

 ## Response

-Return the updated profile identifier and version number.
+Returns the updated profile identifier and version number.

 ```javascript
 {